ZzBombardierzZ/Epoch-Trader-Converter/README.md

 https://www.youtube.com/watch?v=q9t-Ug1_ZIE

 ## Notes
+* This DOES NOT deal the with the trader menu handling.
+If you add Category numbers to the CSV file, you will need to manually assign them to your desired traders.
+The default location for this is @DayZ_Epoch\addons\dayz_code\system\mission\server_traders\chernarus11.sqf or replace chernarus11.sqf with whichever map you are using.
+These are not instructions for how to customize this file.
 * It is suggested to backup your trader files before using this program in case of some sort of error.
 Although, it doesn't change your files directly unless you tell it to.
 * Running Trader to CSV will not take any comments from the trader files, they are stripped as it reads them.
 * Trader to CSV only works with "worth" aka coins and silver/gold item classnames for the buy/sell prices.